-As pressure mounted on the Church, John felt the will of his people requesting that he seek revelation on the matter.
+As pressure mounted on the Church, Taylor felt the will of his people requesting that he seek revelation on the matter.
 Apparently he inquired how far the New and Everlasting Covenant was binding on the members of the Church of Jesus Christ of Latter-day Saints.
-In John's mind, it seems, polygamy was synonymous with the New and Everlasting Covenant.
-Given the way he had learned of "the Principle" in Nauvoo, this was an understandable mistake.
-If Brigham Young and Heber Kimball had still been alive, they might not have misunderstood.
+It seems John Taylor considered plural marriage synonymous with the New and Everlasting Covenant.
+Given the way Taylor had learned of "the Principle" in Nauvoo, this was an understandable mistake.
+If Brigham Young or Heber Kimball had still been alive, they may not have misunderstood.
 But they were both dead.

-The response John got demanded that the New and Everlasting Covenant remain in place.
+The response Taylor got demanded that the New and Everlasting Covenant remain in place.
 By this, John understood that he was not at liberty to end the practice of plural marriage.

-Two men in the safe house where the revelation was received would play a large part in advocating for polygamy after the death of John Taylor.
-One was John's son, Apostle John W. Taylor.
-The other was the son of the safe house owner, Lorin C. Woolley.
+Men present in the house when the revelation was received would advocate for plural marriage after John Taylor's death.
+One was Taylor's son, Apostle John W. Taylor.
+The others were the safe house owner, John W. Woolley, and his son, Lorin.